How To: Find out where all your ETH is using BALANCES

 1. Understand which blockchains Vektor supports

-Submit the BLOCKCHAINS function to see the current list of chains supported by Vektor.
+function to see the current list of chains supported by Vektor.
 This represents the current total search space.

 2. Add your labelled addresses

-For Vektor to peform a multi-chain asset balance search, you first need to assign addresses as LABELS.
+For Vektor to peform a multi-chain asset balance search, you first need to assign addresses as LABELS

 About Labels

-LABELS in Vektor are human-readable names that you assign to blockchain addresses.
+in Vektor are human-readable names that you assign to blockchain addresses.

 Vektor is a powerful tool that executes transactions on multiple blockchains.
 By registering an address as a Vektor label, you unlock many useful multi-chain functionalities.
 The names you assign to labels also become easier to use in functions, and save you from copy-and-pasting addresses everywhere.

-LABELS can be assigned to any address present on one or more Vektor-supported chains, whether that address is controlled by you (i.e. you have the private key) or the address is controlled by someone else (i.e. a 'Watch only' address).
+can be assigned to any address present on one or more Vektor-supported chains, whether that address is controlled by you (i.e. you have the private key) or the address is controlled by someone else (i.e. a 'Watch only' address).
 Vektor can only execute transactions using addresses controlled by you.

-To see which labels you have already assigned, use the LABELS function.
+To see which labels you have already assigned, use the LABELS

 You can leave this pane open; it will auto-update if you add/remove labels.

-To add a new label, use the LABELS.ADD subfunction.
+subfunction.
 You will see a confirmation in a new pane.

 3. Check a single balance

-To check a single balance of a single asset on a single chain, use the BALANCE function.
+To check a single balance of a single asset on a single chain, use the BALANCE

 This is useful if we know where to look - but the point of this procedure is to find your ETH wherever it is!